The Hobo Code: Plot

-Back in the present, Don takes a Polaroid photo of Midge and her friend Roy and realizes the two are in love.
-They criticize Don for what he does—lying and worrying about trivialities while people die.
-Don invites Midge to Paris again, and when she turns him down, he signs over the check, suggesting she buy a car.
-Upon returning home, Don wakes his son Bobby while his sister Sally is asleep nearby, telling him that he can ask him anything he wants and promises never to lie to him.
-The next day, Peggy again arrives early to the office and searches for Pete.
-Later, Pete arrives but doesn't even glance at Peggy, leaving her hurt.
+Don takes a photograph of Midge and Roy and realizes they are in love.
+They criticize his life as dishonest and trivial and when Midge refuses Don's offer to go to Paris, he signs over his bonus to her and suggests she buy a car.
+At home, Don wakes his son Bobby and tells him he can ask him anything, stating he will never lie to him.
+The next day, Peggy looks for Pete at the office, but when he arrives, he ignores her, leaving her hurt.